 Frost can develop on cold nights if conditions are right.

 A frost advisory may be issued when temperatures are from 33° to 36°.
-It can frost near the ground when temperatures are at this range.
+It can frost near the ground when temperatures are in this range.

 A freeze warning will be issued when temperatures reach 32° or colder.